CSCI-442-Mines/student-env/content/index.md

 ## What are dev containers?
 Dev containers are a feature provided by Visual Studio Code that make creating containers to develop your code in very convenient.
 Dev containers offer the following advantages over configuring your own Docker container:
 #### Dev Container Advantage 1: Easy integration with VSCode
 While it is still easy to connect to a container with VSCode (a feature of the dev containers extension), using dev containers as we are in this course makes it even easier.
-All you have to do is open VSCode into a directory with a dev container config, and the
+All you have to do is open VSCode into a directory with a dev container config, and vscode will automatically ask you if you would like to open the associated container.
 #### Dev Container Advantage 2: Automatic bind mounts
 Bind mounts make it so that your Docker container has access to a folder on your host machine.
 To the Docker container, a bind mount looks like a normal folder, except for that the contents of the folder are automatically and immediately synced between your host and the Docker container.